Vote

 In openraft, RPC validity checking(such as when handling vote request, or

-append-entries request) is very simple: A node grants a Vote
+append-entries request) is very simple: A node grants a Vote which is greater than its last seen Vote:

 #![allow(unused)] fn main() { fn handle_vote(vote: Vote) { if !(vote >= self.vote) { return Err(()) } save_vote(vote); Ok(()) } }